cl-doc-systems/litterae/doc/source/1 pros-n-cons.rst

 * ``Eazy documentation`` generates links to the source of every section.
 This way typos or small errors can be easily fixed on the GitHub.
 I really like this feature!
 * It generates a single HTML file which can be easily searched through in the browser.
+* ``Eazy documentation`` includes a command line utility and which be called to build documentation for any CL system loadable via ASDF.
+* It can be used to build documentation for non Lisp projects.
+Just point it to any directory with documentation files.
+For example, take a look at [this manual](manuals.html).
+  However, this feature is only available in my fork and not merged to upstream yet.

 Cons
 ----